- Who Works at the WCC?

 - How Should I Prepare for My Consultation?

-For your real time online consultation, make sure you think about what you would like to accomplish during your session, and make note of any questions you have.
+For your in person or online consultation, make sure you think about what you would like to accomplish during your session, and make note of any questions you have.
 Our consultants like to see assignment guidelines or rubrics if available, so it would be helpful if you attached these documents to your appointment request.
 If you’ve started planning or writing your paper, bring your notes and/or a draft.
 You can upload them to the shared whiteboard space during your consultation.
 If you book a written feedback appointment, make sure you’ve included as much information about your assignment as you can.
 In addition to your in-progress draft, you will need to upload a prompt, rubric, or any other supporting information to help your consultant best understand the context of your writing assignment.

 - What If I Have to Miss My Appointment?

 You may cancel your appointment by logging into the appointment system yourself if it is within the self-serve cancellation window (10 minutes before online appointments).
 If you are unable to access the online appointment system, you can email [email protected] or call us at 423-425-1774.
 If you do not show up (or login) to your appointment within fifteen minutes of the scheduled start time and you have not been in touch with us, your appointment will be marked as missed.
-If you have three missed appointments within a semester, your account may be temporarily blocked.
+If you have three missed appointments within a semester, your account access may be temporarily restricted.
 We understand that occasionally things happen to prevent you from making your consultation, so please just let us know if you are having trouble keeping or accessing your appointments and we will work with you.